thefriendlybeasts/mr_pig/mr_pig/DOCS.md

 ## Gitignore
 Make sure you ignore `mr_pig/preferences.yaml` and `node_modules`.

-`preferences.yaml` contains developer-specific info so you shouldn't committ it to a repo that more than one person works on.
+`preferences.yaml` contains developer-specific info so you shouldn't commit it to a repo that more than one person works on.

 You should never, ever, ever, ever, ever edit anything in `node_modules` and it's all installed by